Pearls Before Swine (comics): Personality

 Goat is an intelligent, well-read goat who enjoys discussing world news and philosophical issues.
 He frequently clashes with Rat due to Rat's poorly informed and relentlessly cynical viewpoints.
 Goat also attempts to teach Pig about various matters, generally without success.
 For this reason, he is described on the Pearls website as "the voice of reason that often goes unheard".

 Despite his intellect and his generally amiable personality, Goat tends to be socially inept – he is usually uncomfortable around new people, and has fairly little knowledge of pop culture.
 For this reason, while Goat regularly pursues romantic relationships, his efforts tend to be sabotaged by his awkward behavior.
 Consequently, when left to his own devices, Goat often prefers to read on his own rather than to spend his time sociably.
 He also maintains a blog that consistently receives few or no pageviews, a fact for which Rat often mocks him.

 Name

-As with most of other animal characters in the strip, Goat is only referred to by the name of his species.
+As with most of other animal characters in the strip, Goat is only referred to by the name of his species, Goat.
 However, in a storyline where Goat travels home and visits his mother, it is revealed that "Goat" is a stage name and that his real name is Paris.
-This name was chosen as a tribute to Stephan Pastis's grandfather, Paris Tripodes.
+This name was chosen as a tribute to Pastis's grandfather, Paris Tripodes.